ashokponkumar/cloud-monitoring/tutorials/container_grafana_dashboard.md

 Learn how to search and analyze container metrics for an app that is deployed in a Kubernetes cluster:

-1. Launch Grafana and set the {{site.data.keyword.monitoringshort} domain where you can view the cluster metrics.
+1. Launch Grafana and set the {{site.data.keyword.monitoringshort}} domain where you can view the cluster metrics.
 2. Create a Grafana dashboard and define a metric that monitors the CPU usage of a container.